Red Sox vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Recent Betting Performance

-- The Red Sox have played as the favorite in five of their past 10 games and have won two of those contests.
+- Over their last 10 games, the Red Sox have been favored twice and lost each contest.

-- The Red Sox and their opponents have combined to hit the over three times in their last 10 games with a total.
+- When it comes to the over/under, the Red Sox and their foes are 4-5-1 in their last 10 contests.

-- The Red Sox have two wins against the spread in their last six chances.
+- The Red Sox have gone 2-4-0 against the runline over their past 10 matchups (six of those contests had a spread listed by bookmakers).

 Red Sox Betting Records & Stats

-- The Red Sox have been favored on the moneyline 22 total times this season.
-They've gone 12-10 in those games.
+- The Red Sox have come away with 15 wins in the 30 contests they have been listed as the underdogs in this season.

-- In games it has played as moneyline favorites with odds of -120 or shorter, Boston has an 11-8 record (winning 57.9% of its games).
+- Boston has entered 10 games this season as the underdog by +130 or more and is 7-3 in those contests.

-- Based on this matchup's moneyline, the Red Sox have an implied win probability of 54.5%.
+- The moneyline set for this matchup implies the Red Sox have a 43.5% chance of coming away with a victory in the contest.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!